Electric Vehicle Infrastructure Program

 Q. Where can I find charging stations?

 1. Charging stations at State facilities can be found here.
-Public charging stations can be found at Greenlots, PlugShare, Chargepoint, and the Alternative Fuels Data Center also have maps.
+Public charging stations can be found at PlugShare and the Alternative Fuels Data Center.
 Charging stations can also be found using an electric vehicle’s onboard navigation system, if applicable.

 Q. Who do I contact with EV program related questions?